Billie-LS/modeling_da_loans/README.md

 # **August 2022 Cohort**
 ![image1](images/image1.png)
 ## *Project 2 - LendingGenie*

+Scenario - Credit risk analysis and loan grant decision are two of the most important operations for financial institutions.
+By leveraging the extensive large data of historical loans performance, we need to train a model to accurately predict future outcomes.

-Objective - Using historical loan large data, employ supervised machine learning model optimization to anlayze the features of potential borrowers in order to better predict risk level; i.e. will loan be paid back in full vs default and/or written off.
-Given the large data available with extensive features, the model should be able to more accurately provide predictions using more than tradition credit reports and limited features.
+Objective - Using historical large data, employ supervised machine learning model optimization to anlayze the features of potential borrowers in order to better predict risk level; i.e. will loan be paid back in full vs default and/or written off.
+Given the large data available with extensive features, the model should be able to more accurately and efficiently provide predictions using more than traditional credit reports and limited features.

 Product -